ger0nymo/mushroom-classifier-wrapper/README.md

 Embarking on a college project, I found inspiration in a mushroom image dataset while exploring public Kaggle datasets.
 The challenge was intriguing: to classify mushrooms using machine learning.
 Armed with Google Colab Premium's robust GPU support, including Tesla T4 and NVIDIA A100, I aimed to expedite the training process for my models, which proved to be immensely beneficial.

 ## Dataset Exploration:
 The dataset, comprising around 7000 labeled images, initially posed a challenge as it was formatted for object detection.
-To make it suitable for training classification models, I converted it by utilizing the COCO-formatted JSON.
-This involved creating subdirectories for 21 mushroom genera, each containing the relevant images.
+To make it suitable for training classification models, I wrote a python script that used the COCO-formatted JSON to create subdirectories for each class and put the images in them accordingly.
 After converting it to the correct format, I resplit them so that 80% of the images would be used for training purposes, leaving 20% for validation or testing.

 ## Model Training Attempts: